Updated June 2026

 Export your YNAB transactions as CSV (Budget → Export → All Data).
 Sign up at lazeefish.com, connect your bank via Plaid (recent history imports automatically), recreate your envelope categories, and optionally import the YNAB CSV for older historical data.
 Then cancel your YNAB renewal before the next billing date.
 Full steps are in the switching guide above.

 Yes — LazeeFish.
-It's free permanently, not a free trial.
-There are no freemium limitations: no cap on number of bank accounts, envelopes, or transactions.
-The full feature set is available at $0, including Plaid bank sync, joint budgets, recurring bills, and debt tracking.
+It's $5/month, much cheaper than YNAB's $14.99.
+There are no freemium limitations: no cap on the number of bank accounts, envelopes, or transactions.
+The full feature set — Plaid bank sync, joint budgets, recurring bills, and debt tracking — is included in the one $5/month plan, with a 30-day free trial (no card).

 Same method.